What do you know about Finland? Here’s a list of 25 Interesting facts about Finland and the Finns that you probably didn’t know!

 If you travel here during the winter months, make sure that you bring a warm jacket.
 While you probably won’t have to face the record low temperature, the average temperature in Helsinki during the winter months is still -5 degrees Celsius.

 The coldest temperature measured in the country was back in 1999 in Kittilä where the temperature went all the way down to -51.5 degrees Celsius (−60.7 °F).
+Finland can be considered as one of the coldest countries in the world.

 5 x Fun facts about Finland and the Finns